bebofofum/scheduler-api/README.md

-# Strapi application
+# Stream Scheduler API using Strapi

-A quick description of your strapi application
+Getting familiar with Strapi while building a stream scheduler app.